wavingtide/programming-knowledge-hub/data-science/mlflow.md

 | `MLproject` entry | `python_env` | `docker_env` | `conda_env` | - |
 | Detection | Automatic with `python_env.yaml` file | Need `MLProject` file | Automatic with `conda.yaml` file in the root directory | Pass as parameter when running |
 | Remark | - | - | Can be run as a virtualenv project with `mlflow run /path/to/conda/project --env-manager virtualenv` |

-## MLflow Project Convention
-- Project's name: directory name
-- Environment: If `conda.yaml` exists, use it.
-Else, create a `conda` environment with only latest available Python version installed
-- Entry point: Use Python to run `.py` file and bash to run `.sh` file
-- Entry point parameter: No parameters when no `MLproject` file.
-Parameters can be supplied via `mlflow.projects.run()` or `mlflow run CLI` using `--key value` syntax

 ## `MLproject` file
 Text file in yaml format in root directory, specifying